kyma-project/cli/docs/extensibility/README.md

 In addition, you don't need to migrate extensions on the CLI code side.
 If the team wants to introduce a change in the definition of a command or group of commands, they must only release a new version of the module containing the updated version of the extension.
 For example, the team responsible for the APIRule resource in version `v2alpha1` created an extension that allows adding and removing APIRule resources and wants to release a new version of the resource.
 In that case, the only thing they must do, along with adding a new version to the module, is update the extension and release a new version of the module.
 Also, it is possible to have different extension versions for every component and release channel.

+### Concept diagram

 ![cli-extensibility.svg](./assets/cli-extensibility.svg)

+Steps:

+1. Run the CLI binary (for example `kyma alpha function create new-function`)
+2. Load all extensions ConfigMaps from the cluster
+3. Build new commands based on ConfigMaps
+4. Execute desired command

 ## ConfigMap